 Drug & Alcohol Detox Centers

 The first and most important phase of rehab is detoxification.
 The process helps you break free from substance use and puts you on the path towards recovery.
 But, it should not be done on your own.
 The detox process will clear your mind, body and spirit so that you can begin to heal.
 It can often be physically painful so it’s best to go through this process with a professional detox team.
 They will know how to safely and comfortably supervise your detox phase.
 Once it’s completed, you’re able to move forward with your recovery.

-There are many Albuquerque drug detox and Albuquerque alcohol detox programs.
-Severe substance misuse requires the monitoring of an inpatient detox facility and team while patients with mild to less severe drug use problems may be best served in an outpatient clinic, which allows you to go home each night after treatment.
+Severe substance abuse requires the monitoring of an inpatient detox facility and team while patients with mild to less severe drug use problems may be best served in an outpatient clinic, which allows you to go home each night after treatment.
 Whichever path you or someone you love chooses, there is help and medical guidance to move you through the detox process.

 Recovery Meetings Near You in Albuquerque

 There are numerous welcoming, compassionate communities in and around Albuquerque to help you or a family member with the struggles of living sober.
 Joining one of these nationally known communities is of no cost and is a common aspect of an aftercare plan.
 If you walk into an Alcoholics Anonymous, SMART Recovery, Narcotics Anonymous or any of the other meetings listed below, you’ll find a group of individuals who will never judge you, who will always understand you and who are ready to embrace you through your recovery after an Albuquerque drug rehab center or an Albuquerque alcohol rehab center.